googleapis/java-cloud-bom/README.md

 ## Libraries in Scope

 The content of the Libraries BOM consists of 2 categories:
-- stable Google Cloud Java client libraries and
+- Google Cloud Java client libraries (Maven coordinates `com.google.cloud:google-cloud-XXX`, where XXX is a GCP service name) and
 - core Google dependency libraries, such as gRPC, Protobuf, and Guava.

 ## Dependency Dashboard